 Subscribe to Rainy Day Mum today and receive a pack of 6 Halloween Games to play

 How to Reduce the Ginger Flavour

-If like many children your kids aren’t fond of ginger then switch out for half ginger and half cinnamon and you have a less intense flavour that I’m sure like mine your kids will love.
+If like many children your kids aren’t fond of ginger then switch out for half ginger and half cinnamon and you have a lighter tasting

 When it comes to decorating these – I’m not a great cookie decorator I know I should be using Royal Icing but it’s not something that I keep at home – and using raw eggs in icing I’m not sure of with giving the cookies to kid so I use an easy to make icing.
 However, you can use and Red Ted Art has a great tutorial on how to make Royal Icing as well as how to decorate cookies professionally.

 But my icing has 2 ingredients – icing sugar (confectioners sugar) and water and then food colouring where needed.
 Yes, it’s simple but it works and that is what counts.
 With food colouring – you need to avoid liquid food colouring as this will dilute the icing making it flow off of the cookies, but also it often tastes bad instead I use Sugarflair Food Colouring which I get online from Amazon or in the local Cake decorating shop.

 A few years ago I switched out my piping bag or I should say zip-sealed bag for a piping syringe set which I use for decorating cupcakes and cookies with the kids.
 It’s a little less messy and easier to clean as it goes in the dishwasher.

 Looking for more ideas for Halloween to do with your kids then check out these fun Mummy Crafts and Recipes for Kids.